adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Tell me about it, Dorothy," said Ozma.

-" You see Uncle Henry is poor.
+"You see Uncle Henry is poor.
 So one day Uncle Henry borrowed some money, and wrote a letter: if he didn’t pay the money back they could take his farm.
 And so they’re going to take the farm, and Uncle Henry and Aunt Em won’t have any place to live.
 They’re pretty old to do hard work, Ozma."

 "So, dear?"
 Ozma asked.

 Dorothy hesitated.

 "Well," said she, "I’d like to live here in the Land of Oz, where you’ve often invited me to live.
 But I can’t, you know, without Uncle Henry and Aunt Em."